euc-dev/ws1-sdk-uem-android/README.md

 ## Downloads

-By downloading, installing, or using the Software, you agree to be bound by the terms of Omnissa’s Software Development Kit License Agreement unless there is a different license provided in or specifically referenced by the downloaded file or package.
-If you disagree with any terms of the agreement, then do not use the Software.
+Omnissa provides this Software Development Kit (the “Software”) to you subject to the following terms and conditions.
+By downloading, installing, or using the Software, you agree to be bound by the terms of [Omnissa SDK License Agreement](https://static.omnissa.com/sites/default/files/omnissa-sdk-agreement.pdf).
+If you disagree with any of the terms, then do not use the Software.

+For additional information, please visit the [Omnissa Legal Center](https://www.omnissa.com/legal-center/).

+The SDK is provided as either a [Package](https://github.com/orgs/euc-releases/packages?repo_name=Android-WorkspaceONE-SDK) or [Release](https://github.com/euc-releases/Android-WorkspaceONE-SDK/releases).
+Please download the software from the appropriate location.

 ## License